jleo3/overview.ga/01_info_session/slides/slides.md

 <aside class="notes">
   - David went on to show testing, and making the blog better looking
-  - as you can see things can go even faster today.
-  - scaffolding, much of directory structure, even some help files remain
+  - but lots of scaffolding, much of directory structure, even some help files remain
   - Twitter Bootstrap, Rails Composer can get you up and running in style
 </aside>